 Once the standard plugin deployment process has been done (as explained here), the Grafana plugin requires few additional steps to be ready to work with Thinger.io devices data.
 In the following sections, we explain how to log in and how to complete the configuration of the plugin successfully

-When the plugin is newly installed, the first login should be done as login credentials your Thinger.io account username and "admin" into the password field.
+When the plugin is newly installed, the first login should be done using your Thinger.io account username and the password "admin".
 Once the first login occurs the system will ask to change the password to put a custom one.
 After this, it is possible to see the Grafana workspace with its different options.

 The link between the Thinger.io data and the Grafana plug-in is done by adding the buckets database as a "new data source" for Grafana, so the first step after logging in is pressing the "data sources" block, this will open a new context in which we can browse different technologies to obtain the data that will be displayed later in the dashboards.